DESCRIPTION OF SECURITIES

 We may not consolidate with or merge into any other person (as defined in Section 1.01 of the Base Indenture) or convey, transfer or lease our properties and assets substantially as an entirety, unless:

-If there is a change in U.S. federal income tax law or an Internal Revenue Service ruling, as described below, we can legally release ourselves from any payment or other obligations on the Notes (this is called “full defeasance”) if, among other things:
+If there is a change in U.S. federal income tax law or an Internal Revenue Service ruling, as described below, we can legally release ourselves from any payment or other obligations on the Notes of any series (this is called “full defeasance”) if, among other things:

 If we accomplish full defeasance, holders would have to rely solely on the trust deposit for all payments on the Notes.
 Holders could not look to us for payment in the event of any shortfall.
 Conversely, the trust deposit would most likely be protected from claims of our lenders and other creditors if we became bankrupt or insolvent.
 (See Sections 13.02 and 13.04 of the Base Indenture)